About Us

 Background

-Since then, EUAM Ukraine has worked closely with its Ukrainian counterparts to expedite a sustainable reform of the civilian security sector, providing strategic advice and practical support for specific reform measures in accordance with EU standards and international principles of good governance and human rights.
+Since then, EUAM Ukraine has worked closely with its Ukrainian counterparts to expedite sustainable reform of the civilian security sector, providing strategic advice and practical support for specific reform measures in accordance with EU standards and international principles of good governance and human rights.

 EUAM Ukraine’s Vision

-A civilian security sector for Ukraine that is efficient, accountable and enjoys the public’s trust.
+A civilian security sector for Ukraine that is efficient, accountable, and enjoys the public’s trust.

 EUAM Ukraine’s Mission